Can Menopause Cause Skin Rashes? Understanding the Link

 This lack of moisture can cause irritation, itching, and discomfort in the vaginal area.
 Proper hydration, gentle skincare, and sound frequency-based solutions like the WAVwatch may help alleviate these symptoms.

-7. Can hormone replacement therapy (HRT) help for menopausal itchy skin?
+7. Can hormone replacement therapy help for itchy skin?

-Yes, hormonal therapy can help relieve menopausal itchy skin.
+Yes, hormonal therapy can help relieve irritated skin post-menopause.
 Declining estrogen levels cause menopausal skin to become dry and itchy.
 HRT helps by adding estrogen back into the body.
 This can restore skin moisture, thickness, and elasticity.

-This can reduce dryness and the discomfort of itchy skin.
+This can reduce dryness and the discomfort of the skin.
 Nonetheless, HRT isn't suitable for all individuals.

 Related articles